 Although Aquaman director James Wan is famously associated with horror, Wan would not have sat in the director’s chair for The Trench.
 There were no directors attached to the script at the time of the project’s cancellation.
 Writers Noah Gardner and Aidan Fitzgerald were drafting the script.

-There was no specific release date for The Trench.
-However, Peter Safran told The Hollywood Reporter back in 2019 that the movie would be released before Aquaman 2, which was slated for December 16, 2022.
+The Trench never got a premiere date.
+However, Peter Safran told The Hollywood Reporter back in 2019 that the movie would have come out before Aquaman 2, which was slated for December 16, 2022.

 Is there a trailer for The Trench?